Brown Kidney

 Packet Size 45 Seeds $5.00

 Bush/Snap.
-I reacquired the bean (photo on the left) from Two Wings farm in 2012, but the seed seemed smaller than I recalled in the '80's I had donated seed (picture above) to Seed Savers Exchange that was the seed mother of Blue Jay.
-Then during winter 2013 I requested from my donations this same version of this bean.
-When the seed arrived.
-Low, and behold a bit larger white seed the way I had remembered Blue Jay's seed mother.
+I reacquired the bean (photo on the left) from Two Wings farm in 2012, but the seed seemed smaller than I recalled what CDC was that I originally had in the 1980's.
+I had donated this seed strain to Seed Savers Exchange and I'm still sure to this day that this bean was the seed mother of Blue Jay.
+Especially having grown this bean two previous seasons before the birth of Blue Jay.
+Then during winter 2013 I requested from my donations list at Seed Savers Exchange this bean still being held by them in their collections.
+When the seed arrived. low, and behold a bit larger white seed just the way I had remembered Blue Jay's seed mother.

 Conserva